irianapereira/irianapereira/README.md

 **`Analista de Dados e UX-UI Designer`**

+**Hi, I'm Iriana Pereira!**
-My name is Iriana Pereira, I am 28 years old and I currently live in Angola.
-I have a degree in Management, certification in UX-UI Design, and I have always had a great passion for data.
-I am currently taking the Power BI course through Udemy and preferably continue to grow in the data analysis field.
+I'm 28 years old and currently based in Angola.
+I hold a degree in Management and a certification in UX/UI Design.
+Over the years, I've developed a strong passion for working with data and transforming information into meaningful insights.
+I'm currently expanding my skills by taking a Power BI course on Udemy, and I'm focused on growing my career in the field of data analysis.

 <p align="left">